Basic Questions

 2. What is a Traditional Crafter and a witch?

-Many Crafters do not refer to themselves as witches because the term originated as a derogatory Christian term, but it is used when speaking with outsiders.
+Many Crafters do not refer to themselves as witches because the term originated as a derogatory Christian term and is avoided.
+But to be clear, this term may be used when speaking to outsiders.

-Traditional Crafters revere Nature and most live in harmony with surrounding spirits, and with the gods (or God).
-Hopefully, we respect and try to use good judgment towards all others, and most work for a better planet.
+Traditional Crafters revere Nature and most live in harmony with surrounding spirits, and with the Gods (collectively called God, The One, The Presence).
+Hopefully, we respect others that are peaceful and we try to use good judgment and fairness when dealing with others.
+Most Crafters are naturally environmentally-minded and work for a better, healthier planet.

 3. Do Trad Crafters cast spells?